 In what circumstances does a company find itself in administration?

-Financial difficulties can lead to a company being placed into administration.
-Whilst it is in administration, the company, along with its affairs and assets, are managed by a person (known as 'the administrator') who has been brought in for that purpose.
-It is essential that the person is a licensed insolvency practitioner.
-Their objective is to either rescue the business as a going concern or achieve a better result for the creditors than would be likely if the company were wound up without first being in administration.
-If neither of these options are practical, then the administrator will attempt to realise assets to make a distribution to secured or preferential creditors.
-This is often achieved by selling the company itself, or its assets.
-In many instances, the company in administration remains trading.
+The administrator must be a licensed insolvency practitioner.
+The Administrator's objective is to rescue the company as a going concern or achieve a better result for the creditors than would be likely if the company were wound up without first being in administration, or if this is not practical realising assets to make a distribution to secured or preferential creditors.
+This is often achieved by selling the company, or by selling the company's assets.
+In many instances the company is still trading.

-Where an agreement for the sale of the business or assets is put in place prior to administration and the sale happens at the same time as the administrator is appointed, the use of pre-packaged administration may occur.
+The use of prepackaged administrations may occur where an agreement for the sale of the business or assets is put in place prior to administration and the sale occurs at the same time as the insolvent practitioner is appointed.